ksambaiah/Programming/configmgmt/puppet-theory.md

 Facter: Puppet master requires information about agent it is about to manage.
 OS, Version, IP etc information is gathered by agent.
 The tool which gathers this information is called facter.
 Manifest: Puppet language files are called manifest with extension .pp.
-Module: Module manages a specific task for agent, such as installing and configuring a piece of software like mysql or postgresql or nginx webserver.
-It is a way of abstraction similar to cpan modules for perl or python modules.
+Module: Module manages a specific task for agent, such as installing and configuring a piece of software like MySQL or PostgreSQL or nginx webserver.
+It is a way of abstraction similar to cpan modules for Perl or python modules.
 Catalog: Puppet compiles manifests into a catalog, catalog is created for each agent.

 Puppet code is declarative, meaning you describe what you wanted, similar to sql statements unlike python program.
 This is accomplished by Puppet Domain Specific Language or Puppet DSL.
-Puppet is idompotenet meaning repeatedly apply code to guarantee a desired state on a system, with the assurance that you will get the same result every time.
+Puppet is idempotent meaning repeatedly apply code to guarantee a desired state on a system, with the assurance that you will get the same result every time.

 ### c.
 Architecture